verrazzano/docs/content/en/docs/security/appsec/appsec.md

 ## Network security

 Verrazzano uses Istio to authenticate and authorize incoming network connections for applications.
-Verrazzano also provides support for configuring Kubernetes NetworkPolicy on Verrazzano Projects.
+Verrazzano also provides support for configuring Kubernetes NetworkPolicy on Verrazzano projects.
 NetworkPolicy rules control where network connections can be made.

 {{< alert title="NOTE" color="warning" >}}
 Enforcement of NetworkPolicy requires that a Kubernetes CNI provider, such as Calico, be configured for the cluster.